 Keep your website up to date

-It’s easy to avoid updating your content management system and plugins.
+It’s easy to avoid updating your CMS and plugins.
 After all, the updates can seem endless, and there’s a chance that code changes will break some of your site’s functionality.

 Yet software updates are absolutely critical to security.
 In many cases, updates are released specifically to patch a security flaw that has recently been discovered.
 Far too many hacks result from attacks on websites running old software with known entry points for malicious actors.